FrancescoAmori/FrancescoAmori/README.md

 # 💫 About Me:
-👋 Hi, I’m and Explorer<br>👀 I’m interested in Quantum Computing, CyberSecurity and Cryptography<br>🌱 I’m currently on permanent travel
+👋 Hi, I’m and Explorer<br>👀 I’m interested in Quantum Computing, CyberSecurity and Cryptography<br>🌱 I’m currently on Svalbard

 ## 🌐 Socials: